Cornu aspersum: Behavior

 The snail secretes thixotropic adhesive mucus that permits locomotion by rhythmic waves of contraction passing forward within its muscular foot.
 Starting from the rear, the contraction of the longitudinal muscle fibres above a small area of the film of mucus causes shear that liquefies the mucus, permitting the tip of the tail to move forward.
 The contracted muscle relaxes while its immediately anteriad transverse band of longitudinal fibres contract in their turn, repeating the process, which continues forward until it reaches the head.
 At that point the whole animal has moved forward by the length of the contraction of one of the bands of contraction.
 However, depending on the length of the animal, several bands of contraction can be in progress simultaneously, so that the resultant speed amounts to the speed imparted by a single wave, multiplied by the number of individual waves passing along simultaneously.

 A separate type of wave motion that may be visible from the side enables the snail to conserve mucus when moving over a dry surface.
 It lifts its belly skin clear of the ground in arches, contacting only one to two thirds of the area it passes over.
 With suitable lighting the lifting may be seen from the side as illustrated, and the percentage of saving of mucus may be estimated from the area of wet mucus trail dabs that it leaves behind.
 This type of wave passes backwards at the speed of the snail's forward motion, therefore having a zero velocity with respect to the ground.

-The snail moves at a top speed of 1.3 centimetres per second (47 meters per hour or ~50 yards per hour), and has a strong homing instinct, readily returning to a regular hibernation site.
+An estimate from 1974 for a top speed of 0.03 mph (1.3 cm/s) has become popular.
+However, this estimate has been questioned since in competitions between snails only speeds of 2.4 mm/s have been achieved.Cornu aspersum has a strong homing instinct, readily returning to a regular hibernation site.

 Human relevance

 The species is known as an agricultural and garden pest, an edible delicacy, and occasionally a household pet.
 In French cuisine, it is known as petit gris, and is served for instance in Escargot a la Bordelaise.
-Also in Lleida, a city of Catalonia, there is a gastronomic festival called L’Aplec del Caragol dedicated to this type of snail, known as bover, and attracts over 200,000 guests every year.
-From Crete are known a dish called "chochloi mpoumpouristoi"(snails turned upside down), the snails cooked alive in a hot pan, on a thick layer of sea salt.
+Also in Lleida, a city of Catalonia (Spain), there is a gastronomic festival called L'Aplec del Caragol dedicated to this type of snail, known as bover, and attracts over 200,000 guests every year.
+From Crete are known a dish called "chochloi mpoumpouristoi" (snails turned upside down), the snails cooked alive in a hot pan, on a thick layer of sea salt.
 Other dishes with snails are snails with rosemary, etc. The practice of rearing snails for food is known as heliciculture.
 For purposes of cultivation, the snails are kept in a dark place in a wired cage with dry straw or dry wood.
 Coppiced wine-grape vines are often used for this purpose.
 During the rainy period the snails come out of hibernation and release most of their mucus onto the dry wood/straw.
 The snails are then prepared for cooking.
 Their texture when cooked is slightly chewy.